ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 | Stability (`stablelm-base-alpha-7b`)| $$15.56 (0.08)$$ | $$32.17 (0.24)$$ | $$00.25 (0.03)$$ |
 | OpenLM (`open_llama_7b`)            | $$15.24 (0.43)$$ | $$32.18 (0.73)$$ | $$15.09 (0.48)$$ |

-For comparison, the table below shows the results for the large and (encoder-only) transformer-based pipelines in [calamanCy](https://github.com/ljvmiranda921/calamanCy).
+For comparison, the table below shows the results for the word vector and [encoder-only](https://huggingface.co/learn/nlp-course/chapter1/5?fw=pt) transformer-based pipelines from [calamanCy](https://github.com/ljvmiranda921/calamanCy).
 Both were trained using good old-fashioned supervised learning.
 I also included the results from finetuning XLM-RoBERTa ([Conneau et al., 2019](#conneau2019xlmr)) and multilingual BERT ([Devlin et al., 2019](#devlin2019bert)).
 You can read more about these pipelines in [this blog post](/projects/2023/08/07/calamancy/).